 - Overview of your business

-- Website project’s long-term goals
+- The project’s long-term goals

 - Information architecture and general content structure